cmohge1/lrbs-digital-editing-advanced-2019/day1.md

 |---|
 |&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Site information &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; |

 * [Click here](../MEL.pdf) for an example of a recent wireframe created by Performant Software for a re-design of the Melville Electronic Library.
-And see how it compares to what was eventually adopted at [https://mel.hofstra.edu/](https://mel.hofstra.edu/) for the re-design (image courtesy Nick Liaicona).
+And see how it compares to what was eventually adopted at [https://mel.hofstra.edu/](https://mel.hofstra.edu/) for the re-design (image courtesy Nick Laiacona).

 * But of course this is an interface-driven approach to the "what" question.
 * Edition as image and data (Buzzetti 2009); edition as analysis (Ohge and Tupman, 2020).